Reed-CompBio/spras/CONTRIBUTING.md

 Implement the `generate_inputs` function, following the Omics Integrator 1 example.
 The nodes should be any node in the dataset that has a prize set, any node that is a source, or any node that is a target.
 The network should be all of the edges written in the format `<vertex1>|<vertex2>`.
+`Dataset.py` provides functions that provide access to node information.

 Implement the `run` function, following the Path Linker example.
 The `prepare_volume` utility function is needed to prepare the network and nodes input files to be mounted and used inside the counter.